Card Transaction Examples

 In this example, a ride-share app gets an authorization for $15, then after arriving at the first destination the cardholder asks for a second destination, which is an additional $10.
 After arriving at the second destination the cardholder asks for a third destination for $5.
 The network is Visa credit.

-- The second and third rows have the same timestamp, and they represent the time that the cardholder asks for the second destination.
+- Rows 2–3 — Both rows have the same timestamp, and they represent the time that the cardholder asks for the second destination.
 The app sends an authorization request for the cumulative amount and indicates that it is an incremental authorization.
 Galileo backs out the 15.00 hold and replaces it with a 25.00 hold.

-- The fourth and fifth rows have the same timestamp, and they represent the time that the cardholder asks for the third destination.
+- Rows 4–5 — Both rows have the same timestamp, and they represent the time that the cardholder asks for the third destination.
 The app sends an authorization request for the cumulative amount and indicates that it is an incremental authorization.
 Galileo backs out the 25.00 hold and replaces it with a 30.00 hold.

-- The sixth and seventh rows have the same timestamp and they represent time when Galileo receives the settlement batch file, matches the settlement to the final authorization, backs out the 30.00 hold, and debits 30.00 from the account.
+- Rows 6–7 — Both rows have the same timestamp, and they represent time when Galileo receives the settlement batch file, matches the settlement to the final authorization, backs out the 30.00 hold, and debits 30.00 from the account.

 - The